lselden/scp-to-epub/README.md

 # scp-to-epub
+## THE BOOKS
+If you just want to download some eBooks head to the [releases](https://github.com/lselden/scp-to-epub/releases) page.

 ## DESCRIPTION
 This is a web scraper that generates ebooks from pages on the [SCP Foundation Wiki](http://www.scp-wiki.net/).
 It uses a headless browser ([puppeteer](https://github.com/GoogleChrome/puppeteer/)) to load pages, formats the pages to be e-reader friendly, then compiles them into an EPUB-format ebook.

 ## INSTRUCTIONS
-If you just want to download some eBooks head to the [releases](https://github.com/lselden/scp-to-epub/releases) page.

 * Install [node.js](https://nodejs.org/en/) **tested on node v12 only*
 * Download/fork this repository.